CTPim/Three_Meals/README.md

 - Questions the group originally aimed to answer with the data
     -	In README
 - Description of the data exploration phase of the project
-    -	Add a exploration section to README:  give where we looked for the data, what we were looking for correlation – Ask Dave/TA on Thursday (3/9)
+    -	Add a exploration section to README:  Give where we looked for the data, what we were looking for correlation – Ask Dave/TA on Thursday (3/9)
 - Description of the analysis phase of the project
     -	Add analysis/process section to the README.
 Dive deeper into the analysis of the specific datasets.
 - Technologies, languages, tools, and algorithms used throughout the project